 Student evaluation of graduate instruction follows the same procedures as in undergraduate instruction using the Student Evaluation of Instruction instrument.
-In addition, graduate courses are evaluated using the Graduate Course Analysis form following procedures approved by the Graduate Council and the Faculty Senate.
+In addition, graduate courses are evaluated using the Graduate Course Analysis (GCA) form following procedures approved by the Graduate Council and the Faculty Senate.
 These procedures can be found in the Graduate Faculty Handbook.
-Data from the analysis of graduate courses are not used in faculty evaluation but instead are used for program improvement and accreditation purposes.
+Data from the GCA form are not used in faculty evaluation but instead are used for program improvement and accreditation purposes.